tyoung3/sw/README.md

 StreamWork is a Go language(Golang), flow-based-programming(FBP) system.

-StreamWork reads, analyzes, and executes a StreamWork network definition(ND) file (suffixed: .sw).
+StreamWork reads, analyzes, and executes a StreamWork network definition(ND) file (suffix: .sw).
 Employing StreamWork, a network definition becomes, in effect, an executable script.
+It can be considered as high level program source.
+While StreamWork is concerned with Go language FBP programs,  the ND described here is language agnostic.
+It should be possible to generate corresponding code in other languages.

 By default, sw generates
 and builds a single main program which imports the StreamWork base package, sw/swbase,
 to Launch a goroutine for each process,  connect these processes via Golang interface channels, and wait for all processes to finish.
+A bash script, swgo, will build and run a network definition.

 On option, StreamWork will create a GraphViz .dot file, an abstract syntax tree, or a linearized tree from a network definition file.
 Sw can also be used to build an entire source tree from a .sw file.
-Starting with version v0.12.0, Streamwork can also generate an entire working project source tree from a network definition, including config logic, and Golang test code.
+Starting with version v0.12.0, Streamwork can also generate and run an entire working project source tree from a network definition, including config logic, and Golang test code.

 The network definition consists of a list of streams(or dataflows) and optional subnet definitions.